Losing your job

 A guide to how your finances might be affected

 Losing your job can put a huge strain on your household finances as your regular income is likely to drop.
-You may need to look for other ways to boost your income or have to cut back on your spending.
+You may need to look for other ways to replace any lost income or cut back on your spending.

 You can navigate through the guide using the table of contents, or if you'd like to read the guide end-to-end in full, you can download a PDF copy.

 The best way to get a clear picture of your spending and how much money you need to manage on is to draw up a budget.
-This is a list of everything you spend.
-It’s likely to be a long list so it helps to group together areas of spending such as housekeeping or transport so you don’t miss anything out.
-You can use a Budget planner to help you with this.
+This is a list of everything you have coming in and everything you spend.
+It’s likely to be a long list so it helps to group together areas of spending such as household bills or transport so you don’t miss anything out.
+You can use a budget planner to help you with this.

 Your budget should include all your spending – not just your weekly or monthly expenses.
 As well as regular spending, you need to include irregular/occasional spending such as for annual insurance policies, Christmas, holidays and visits to the hairdresser.